Published online Dec 21, 2020. doi: 10.3748/wjg.v26.i47.7538

 Published online: December 21, 2020

-One hundred forty two patients with ALC, 92 with NAFLD and 68 persons in control group were enrolled in the study.
-Hematological indices (NLR, PLR and MPR), indirect and direct markers of liver fibrosis [AST and ALT ratio (AAR), AST to platelet ratio index (APRI), fibrosis-4 (FIB-4), gamma-glutamyl transpeptidase to platelet ratio (GPR), procollagen I carboxyterminal propeptide (PICP), procollagen III aminoterminal propeptide (PIIINP), platelet-derived growth factor AB (PDGF-AB), transforming growth factor-α (TGF-α) and laminin] were measured in each person.
+One hundred forty-two patients with ALC, 92 with NAFLD and 68 persons in control group were enrolled in the study.
+Hematological indices (NLR, PLR and MPR), indirect and direct markers of liver fibrosis (aspartate transaminase to alkaline transaminase ratio, aspartate transaminase to platelet ratio index, fibrosis-4, gamma-glutamyl transpeptidase to platelet ratio, procollagen I carboxyterminal propeptide, procollagen III aminoterminal propeptide, transforming growth factor-α, platelet-derived growth factor AB, laminin) were measured in each person.
 Model for end-stage liver disease (MELD) score in ALC group and NAFLD fibrosis score together with BARD score were calculated in NAFLD patients.
 Receiver operating characteristic (ROC) curves and area under the curve (AUC) values were applied to assess the sensitivity and specificity of examined markers and to evaluate proposed cut-offs of measured indices in the course of ALC and NAFLD.

-MPR and NLR values in ALC patients were significantly higher compared to control group; PLR level was significantly lower.
+MPR and NLR values in ALC patients were significantly higher in comparison to control group; PLR level was significantly lower.
 MPR and PLR correlated with assessed indirect and direct markers of liver fibrosis.
-MPR, NLR and PLR correlated with MELD score as well.
+MPR, NLR and PLR correlated with MELD score.
 NLR level in NAFLD patients was significantly higher in comparison to controls.
 MPR correlated with indirect markers of liver fibrosis and NAFLD fibrosis score.
 AUC values and proposed cut-offs for NLR, PLR and MPR in ALC patients were: 0.821 (> 2.227), 0.675 (< 70.445) and 0.929 (> 0.048), respectively.
 AUC values and proposed cut-offs for NLR, PLR and MPR in NAFLD group were: 0.725 (> 2.034), 0.528 (> 97.101) and 0.547 (> 0.038), respectively.